composer/composer/doc/01-basic-usage.md

 Another thing that the `install` command does is it adds a `composer.lock` file into your project root.

-## Lock file
+## `composer.json` - The Lock File

 After installing the dependencies, composer writes the list of the exact versions it installed into a `composer.lock` file.
 This locks the project to those specific versions.

-**Commit your project's `composer.lock` into version control.**
+**Commit your project's `composer.lock` (along with `composer.json`) into version control.**

-The reason is that anyone who sets up the project should get the same version.
+This is important because the `install` command checks if a lock file is present, and if it is, it downloads the versions specified there (regardless of what `composer.json` says).
+This means that anyone who sets up the project will download the exact same version of the dependencies.

-The `install` command will check if a lock file is present.
-If it is, it will use the versions specified there.
-If not, it will resolve the dependencies and create a lock file.
+If no `composer.json` lock file exists, it will read the dependencies and versions from `composer.json` and  create the lock file.

-If any of the dependencies gets a new version, you can update to that version by using the `update` command.
-This will fetch the latest matching versions and also update the lock file.
+This means that if any of the dependencies gets a new version, you won't be updated automatically.
+To update to the new version, use `update` command.
+This will fetch the latest matching versions (according to your `composer.json` file) and also update the lock file with the new version.

     $ php composer.phar update

 ## Packagist

 [Packagist](http://packagist.org/) is the main composer repository.
-A composer repository is basically a package source.
-A place where you can get packages from.
+A composer repository is basically a package source: a place where you can get packages from.
 Packagist aims to be the central repository that everybody uses.
 This means that you can automatically `require` any package that is available there.